aithoughts/aipm-chat/contributing/Basic/Resources.md

 # Resources and References

-The design and development of LobeChat would not have been possible without the excellent projects in the community and ecosystem.
+The design and development of LoiChat would not have been possible without the excellent projects in the community and ecosystem.
 We have used or referred to some outstanding resources and guides in the design and development process.
 Here are some key reference resources for developers to refer to during the development and learning process:

 1. **OpenAI API Guide**: We use OpenAI's API to access and process AI conversation data.
 You can check out the [OpenAI API Guide](https://platform.openai.com/docs/api-reference/introduction) for more details.